Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricNodeType.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmServiceFabricNodeType** to remove all nodes from a specific node type and the node type from a cluster.
-This command cannot be used to delete the primary node type
+Use the **Remove-AzureRmServiceFabricNodeType** to remove all nodes from a specific node type and the node type from a cluster.
+This command cannot be used to delete the primary node type.

 ## EXAMPLES